pablogottifredi/react-native-test-ci/README.md

 - [ ] Replace dist folder outside the src
 - [ ] Configure script to read tty of each command
 - [ ] Config correcty host+ command to restrict clients
+- [ ] CI pipeline to production build